azsk/DevOpsKit-docs/03-Security-In-CICD/Readme.md

 If your subscription is not listed or if you want to use an existing service principal, you can setup an Azure service connection using the 'Add' or 'Manage' button.
 Managed Service Identity service connection scope is limited to access granted to the Azure virtual machine running the agent.
 Ensure that the VM has access to specified resources.

 #### I have enabled AzSK_SVTs task in my release pipeline.
 I am getting an error 'Could not perform AzSK SVTs scan.
 Please check if task configurations are correct.'

-The release fails with the below error message because one or more variables of the release pipeline is missing/incorrect.
-Make sure the value of AzSKServerURL and EnableServerAuth in the ‘Variables’ section of the pipeline is correctly set.

 -Run the command Get-AzSKInfo -InfoType HostInfo.
--The value of OnlinePolicyStoreURL and EnableAADAuthForOnlinePolicyStore should be used for the variable AzSKServerURL and EnableServerAuth.
+-The value of OnlinePolicyStoreURL and EnableAADAuthForOnlinePolicyStore should be used for the variable AzSKServerURL and EnableServerAuth in the variables section of the release pipeline.

 #### Why AzSK_SVTs task in my release pipeline has suddenly started failing 'Verify'/'Manual'/'Remediate'/'Exception' controls?
  All the control statuses other than 'Passed' would be treated as 'Failed' in the AzSK_SVT Task(going forward from AzSK_SVTs version 3.0.3).
 To treat control statuses other than 'Failed' as 'Passed' you can use 'TreatAsPassed' variable.
 Refer this [link](Readme.md#advanced-cicd-scanning-capabilities)